-If you’re looking for something interesting to do in the early evening on Domenica al Museo, consider heading to the top of Castel Sant’Angelo to get a view of Rome during sunset.
+If you’re looking for something interesting to do in the early evening at Domenica al Museo, consider heading to the top of Castel Sant’Angelo to get a view of Rome during sunset.

 Locations such as Palazzo Venezia, the Baths of Caracalla, and MAXXI are also open until at least 7 pm, giving you ample opportunity to visit as the daylight fades.

-For a list of additional attractions included on Domenica al Museo, read our post about free things to do in Rome.
+For a list of additional attractions included in Domenica al Museo, read our post about free things to do in Rome.